-We welcome the new editor, Dr. Curtis W. Freeman who shares our conviction that Baptist history matters both inside and outside the church.
+We welcome the co-editors, Dr. Curtis W. Freeman and Dr. Laura Levens, who share our conviction that Baptist history matters both inside and outside the church.
 Dr. Freeman is Research Professor of Theology and Baptist Studies and Director of the Baptist House at Duke Divinity School.
 Dr. Levens is Assistant Professor of Christian Mission at the Baptist Seminary of Kentucky.
 Dr. Deborah Bingham Van Broekhoven continues her service as managing editor.

 We anticipate an accelerated schedule of publication, with more than four issues issued this year and next.
 Looking into the immediate future, readers can anticipate issues on a wide range of topics in Baptist history and life.
 Issues will include: the uses of Baptist history in preaching, essays from the 2011 Emerging Theologians Conference, Baptists and the shaping of American Culture, African American History Month materials, the Baptist Catholic Conversations, and many more.
 We apologize for the past delay in publication, and look forward to resuming our normal publishing schedule.
 Librarians and subscribers, look for new publications as soon as they are completed by our volunteer editors and writers!